Laravel Microservices: Implementation Guide & Best Practices

 When creating a microservice with Laravel, make sure you use the Laravel Passport for API authentication.
 Also, consider using Vue.js to build interactive single-page applications that can consume the microservice APIs.

-If you need help with this technical process, I suggest you consult with a dedicated Laravel development company.
-Their experts will help create the best microservices depending on the required capabilities.
+If you need help with this technical process, consult with a Laravel development company.
+They can help create the best microservices depending on the required capabilities.

 How does Laravel Handle Communication Between Microservices?

-Laravel offers several ways to handle comms between microservices, each with its own advantages and disadvantages:
+Laravel offers several ways to handle communications between microservices, each with its own advantages and disadvantages:

 HTTP/REST APIs